 - Study in the Netherlands

 Define how much time you can realistically devote to advancing your skill levels.
-Do you need a part-time programme, a low residency programme, or a full-time curriculum?
+Do you need a part-time program, a low residency program, or a full-time curriculum?

 Will your company pay for further education and, if so, what limitations do accepting that money place on your career?
 Find out if you must commit to staying with the company for a certain number of years after attaining the degree.

 If you are a trailing spouse, what kind of financial commitment must you make to your course of study and how will you pay for it?
 The Financial Times discusses how to finance MBA programs, but the information is valuable for anyone looking at paying for further education.

 If language skills are what you are looking for, how do you select a program that will enhance your CV?
 Be certain that you choose a course that offers an examination and a certificate noting the level of proficiency you have attained.

 Cultural centers and organizations, such as Dante Alighieri (Italian), Alliance Française (French), Goethe Institute (German), Cervantes Institute (Spanish) and others, are recognized around the world, as are university programs and commercial schools, such as Berlitz.